 Getting started on a portfolio when you’re just getting out there and have no real experience can be difficult though, especially if you get into a cycle of trying to build your portfolio by accepting tiny, low-paying commissions.
 Instead, as suggested by Mashable, you need to be willing to take on bigger projects for free when the opportunity is right.
 Don’t freak out about doing work for free though, this is just so you can get started and get some good client testimonials and solid work for your portfolio from reputable customers.

-A method you can use for finding clients can be entering design contests for graphic design at Designhill and other marketplace websites.
+A method you can use for finding clients can be entering design contests and other marketplace websites.

 Marketing and Branding Yourself